chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

    Back up the Chef Automate license file.
 Default value: ``true``.

 ``backup['list']['types']``
-   Types to list when running the ``delivery-ctl list-backups`` command.
+   Types to list when running the ``automate-ctl list-backups`` command.
    Options are ``all``, ``automate``, and ``elasticsearch``.
 Default value:
    ``all``.

 ``backup['list']['format']``
-   Format to return when running the ``delivery-ctl list-backups`` command.
+   Format to return when running the ``automate-ctl list-backups`` command.
    Options are ``text`` and ``json``.
 Default value: ``text``.

 ``backup['location']``